From The Story of Dartmouth, by John P. Martin:

 The Quaker Society was still flourishing in 1826, for in that year they expelled six of their Dartmouth members.
 Three Elliots and three Colemans were involved.
 The Elliot family were no doubt reared as Quakers by their mother whose maiden name was Almy Green.
 According to Judge Benjamin Russell’s autobiography, Almy was the daughter of an old Quaker preacher who ministered to the Society of Friends at the Dartmouth Quaker Meeting House, late in the 1700’s.

-Almy Green was the senior Mrs. Jonathan Elliot, as is explained on page 116.
+Almy Green was the senior Mrs. Jonathan Elliot.
 Two of her sons, Jonathan and Stephen Elliot married Charlotte, and Jane Collins respectively.
 Another son Benjamin, married Ann Coleman, granddaughter of Seth Coleman.

 Of the Coleman boys, George and James Coleman, brothers of Ann, married Jane Storey and Sarah Bell, respectively.
 These marriages had taken place over a period of years.